The Long View:

 • Long Views: climate crisis timelines, landscapes viewed from afar, actions beyond a human life span…

-Alongside presentations and panel discussions the two-day conference (PROGRAMME HERE) will also include some outdoor sessions, exhibited artworks and the launch of DAI (Digitised Art Index) New Forest edition.
-The conference is intended for academics, artists and professionals who are interested in taking part in urgent debate and discussion around these ideas.
+Alongside presentations and panel discussions the two-day conference also included outdoor sessions, exhibited artworks in Long View(s) and the launch of dAi (digital-Art-index) New Forest edition.
+The conference convened academics, artists and professionals who are interested in taking part in urgent debate and discussion around these ideas.

 Keynote Speaker: